wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

 ## Setting up the environment

-Please follow the steps mentioned at [Setting up Amazon S3]({{base_path}}/reference/connectors/amazons3-connector/amazons3-connector-config) document in order to create a Amazon S3 account and obtain credentials you need to access the Amazon APIs.
+Please follow the steps mentioned at [Setting up Amazon S3]({{base_path}}/reference/connectors/amazons3-connector/amazons3-connector-config) document in order to create an Amazon S3 account and obtain the credentials you need to access the Amazon APIs.
 Keep them saved to be used in the next steps.

 ## Setup the Integration Project